gennadiy1970/terrafirma/readme.md

   - javascript (all the JavaScript for frontend)
   - layout (Handlebars layouts)
   - partials (Handlebars partials)
-  - scss (Sass files - Gulps looks for base.scss as entrypoint)
+  - scss (Sass files - Gulp looks for base.scss as entrypoint)

 ## Configuration